 Different types of fires can occur on a motori boat, and each type of fire requires a different type of extinguisher.
 A motor boat should have a type BC fire extinguisher on board capable of fighting combustible liquid and electrical fires.
 The letters on a fire extinguisher determine what types of fires it is designed to fight.
 Fires are classified as follows:

-- Class A: fights a solid combustible (wood, textiles, papers, etc.);
+Fights a solid combustible (wood, textiles, paper, etc.).

-- Class B: fights combustible liquids (flammable liquid, paint, grease, and oil);
+Fights combustible liquids (flammable liquid, paint, grease, and oil)

-- Class C: fights an electrical fire (motor, fuse box and cables).
+Fights an electrical fire (motor, fuse box and cables)

-Any fire extinguisher you choose must be certified and labelled by the U.S. Coast Guard (for marine use), Underwriters Laboratories of Canada (ULC) or Underwriters Laboratories, Inc.(UL).
+The fire extinguisher you choose must be certified and labelled by the Coast Guard (for marine use), Underwriters Laboratories of Canada (ULC) or Underwriters Laboratories, Inc.(UL).
 You may no longer refill your fire extinguishers yourself, but have them refilled by a competent manufacturer's representative.

-Fuels, such as gasoline and propane, can be very dangerous if precautions are not taken.
-The fumes of these fuels are heavier than air and tend to collect in the cabin, bilge and other lower areas of the boat.
-It is essential that you keep these areas clean and free of trash because those are the areas of the boat where oxygen tends to accumulate.
+Fuels, such as gasoline and propane, can be very dangerous if the proper precautions are not taken.
+The fumes from these fuels are heavier than air and tend to collect in the cabin, bilge and other low lying areas of the boat.
+It is of utmost importance that you keep these areas clean and free of trash because those are the areas of the boat where oxygen tends to accumulate.
 The missing ingredient to then start a fire is heat.
-This could come from something as simple as a spark from an ignition component.
+Just turning the ignition switch could spark a fire!